amireh/happypack/README.md

 **1.1.4**

-- Fixed an issue where the cache was being improperly invalidated due to `cacheContext` not being stored properly (#17, thanks to @blowery)
+- Fixed an issue where the cache was being improperly invalidated due to `cacheContext` not being stored properly (refs GH-17, thanks to @blowery)

 **1.1.3**